replicate/cog/docs/wsl2/wsl2.md

 dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart
 ```

-If you see an error about permissions, make sure the terminal you are using is run as an administrator and that you have an account with adminstrator level priveleges.
+If you see an error about permissions, make sure the terminal you are using is run as an administrator and that you have an account with administrator-level privileges.

 ### 2.2.
-Unlock Virtualization
+Unlock virtualization

 ```powershell
 dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart
 ```

 If this command fails, make sure to [enable virtualization capabilities](https://docs.microsoft.com/en-us/windows/wsl/troubleshooting#error-0x80370102-the-virtual-machine-could-not-be-started-because-a-required-feature-is-not-installed) in your computer's BIOS/UEFI.
-A successful output will print `The operation completed succesfully.`
+A successful output will print `The operation completed successfully.`

 ![Output from running the above commands successfully.
 Should read "The operation completed successfully".](images/enable_feature_success.png)